Orthogonal Latin Squares of Order Ten with Two Relations: A SAT Investigation: Background

 \begin{proof} Suppose $(A,B)$ is a minimal pair with $A\geq B$.
 Since $A$ and $B$ are orthogonal, $A\neq B$, and thus $A>B$ and there is some entry on which $A$ and $B$ do not match.
 After swapping $A$ and $B$ the first entry on which the mismatch occurs will still be in the same place, so $(B,A)<(A,B)$ in contradiction to $(A,B)$ being minimal.
 (This argument does not work in case 2, as swapping $A$ and $B$ is not an equivalence operation in case~2.) \end{proof}

 \begin{proposition} If $(A,B)$ is a minimal pair then the symbols in the first column of\/ $A$ appear in sorted order within the rows of each row equivalence class. \end{proposition}

-\begin{proof} Suppose $(A,B)$ is a minimal pair with the symbols in the first column of $A$ not in sorted order within the rows of each row equivalence class.
+\begin{proof} Suppose $(A,B)$ is a minimal pair with the symbols in the first column of~$A$ not in sorted order within the rows of each row equivalence class.
 Using row permutations, permute the rows of $(A,B)$ to form $(A',B')$ such that the rows of the first column of $A'$ are now sorted within the rows of each row equivalence class.
+This is possible because we can freely permute rows of $A$ and~$B$ if we focus only on the rows in one particular row equivalence class.
+Thus, there is some permutation which sorts those particular rows by the entries of the first column of $A$.
 Consider the first entry $A'_{i,0}$ of $A'$ that has changed after applying these permutations.
 (This will also be the first entry of $B'$ that has changed, since the same permutations are applied to $A$ and $B$.)
 Because $A'_{i,0}<A_{i,0}$ and $(A_{j,0}',B'_{j,0})=(A_{j,0},B_{j,0})$ for all $j<i$ we have $(A',B')<(A,B)$ in contradiction to $(A,B)$ being minimal. \end{proof}

 \begin{proposition} If $(A,B)$ is a minimal pair then the symbols in the first row of\/ $A$ appear in sorted order within the columns of each column equivalence class (except possibly in case 4; in that case $A_{0,0}$ and $A_{0,1}$ may appear out of order). \end{proposition}